 - You might also want to detour West to Valais and the Matterhorn- the views are incredible.

 - Head south to Lugano.
 There may not always be snow here, but it always has a wonderfully warm atmosphere and plenty to enjoy.
+This area is famous for winter sports, so you can enjoy some cross country skiing or snowboarding if you fancy it.

 Edinburgh to Inverness, Scotland